FREQUENTLY ASKED QUESTIONS

 What kind of sheep and goats are they?

-The flock of sheep are Dorper and Barbados.
+The flock of sheep mixes from Katahdin, Dorper and Barbados hair sheep that mostly grow seasonal hair or some wool, but naturally shed their growth.
 The herd of goats are a mix-match of Nigerian dwarf, Boer, Nubian, Alpine, and Kiko goats.
+As you'll notice we have a lot of genetic diversity in the herd seeing differentiation characteristics amongst most of the herd.

 How much do they eat?